open-ephys/gui-docs/source/User-Manual/Plugins/OneBox.rst

 4. :code:`NP FILTER <bs> <port> <dock> <ON/OFF>` : turn the AP filter cut on or off (Neuropixels 1.0 only)
 5. :code:`NP SELECT <bs> <port> <dock> <electrode> <electrode> <electrode> ...` : select electrodes by index

-Note that the :code:`bs`, :code:`port`, and :code:`dock` parameters all use 1-based indexing, and the :code:`dock` parameter is always 1 for Neuropixels 1.0 probes.
-For the OneBox, the default basestation number is 16.
+Note that the :code:`bs`, :code:`port`, and :code:`dock` parameters all use 1-based indexing.
+The default :code:`bs` value is 16 for the OneBox and the :code:`dock` parameter is always 1 for Neuropixels 1.0 probes.

 For example, the :code:`NP SELECT` command can be used to automatically cycle through different electrode banks.
 The following code shows how to do this using the :code:`open-ephys-python-tools` package (version 0.1.6 and higher):